Johnbastian/Ixhibition/README.md

     ```javascript
     var ixb = Ixhibition();

-    MyPackage(ixb);
+    //Do either:
+    MyPackage(ixb); //Useful for packages only dealing with simple animation options
     //Or
-    var mypackage = MyPackage(ixb);
+    var mypackage = MyPackage(ixb); //Used for all other types of packages
     ```

 2. It is not advised to modify the Ixhibition object itself, including adding more functions, changing functions, and deleting functions.
 Ixhibition has been developed in an encapsulated and self-contained format, and therefore any modification to the object may have unintended consequences.
-The only form of acceptable modification is through the provided functions from the object.</li>
+The only form of acceptable interaction is through the provided functions from the object.

+3. It is strongly recommended to provide documentation for the package if the package is intended to be for public use (should go without saying).

-##Animation Package Guidelines
+##Animation-oriented Package Guidelines
 Packages that only provide additional animation sets should follow these requirements:

-1. In order to avoid conflict, the keynames for the animations provided by the package should start with the package name or abbreviation, followed by an underscore, and finnally followed by the preset name, i.e. *{package name}* __ *{preset name}*
+1. In order to avoid conflict, the keynames for the animations provided by the package should start with the package name or abbreviation, followed by an underscore, and finally followed by the preset name, i.e. *{package name}* __ *{preset name}*
-<br/> An example would be if the package is called *MyAnimationX*, then the keynames would be myanimationx_[preset name] or max_[preset name], e.g. myanimationx_1 or max_1
+<br/> An example would be if the package is called *MyAnimation*, then the keynames would follow these patterns: myanimation_[preset name] or ma_[preset name]
+<br /> e.g. myanimation_1 or ma_1

     ```javascript
     //Example of saving a preset:
-    ixb.saveOption("max_1", function(data){
+    ixb.saveOption("ma_1", function(data){

         var settingsX = {
             "segueType" : "vertical",